MACH2Simulations/QuackBot_Docs/QuackAPI_Docs/content/Whoops/ScriptGoesBeep.md

 ---

 The irony is as this was happing i modified a copy of the script to play a dinosaur roar, for if / when this happens again, it would be far more obvious.
-When Womble copied the script again, it stopped working because it couldn't find the sound file.
+When Noodle copied the script again, it stopped working because it couldn't find the sound file.
 Script wasn't working, i brushed it off as user error and told them they need to do some troubleshooting.
 They didn't troubleshoot and just got the boss to come take a look (they sent an email 5 minutes after i said i couldn't help at the time).
 30 second fix once i knew the error...
 ***Shrug Emoji***